gamemash/health-and-safety/README.md

       - Set password

     - Try to use firebase for coordination of requests/availables and notes in the gameworld
-    - Use freedom.js for actual game session
+    - Use a node.js websocket server

 Sprint 2
 --------

+  - Enemies & Combat

-Starting zone that introduces a game mechanic
+  - Starting zone that introduces a game mechanic